AbdulShabazz/UnrealEngein-ParagonGiden-Cinematic/README.md

 This project requires a third-party `/Content/ParagonGideon` project folder to house the **Paragon Gideon Character Project**, found on **Fab dot com**.

-Due to an open config error in my .gitignore, changes to ParagonGideon.uasset are **not saved** during commits.
+Due to a config error in .gitignore, any changes to the main character blueprint, ParagonGideon.uasset, are **not saved** during commits.